Underused graduates add to challenges for UK recovery

 In Germany, one of the leaders in vocational education, around 1.5 million people were enrolled on apprenticeship schemes covering more than 340 professions from plumbing to marine engineering at the latest count.
 A further 2.6 million were registered at vocational colleges.

-By contrast, even though the British government says it is providing record funding for similar programs, the number of British apprentices stands at less than 900,000.
+By contrast, even though the British government says it is providing record funding for similar programmes, the number of British apprentices stands at less than 900,000.

 The difference helps explains why youth unemployment is running at around 8 percent in Germany and 21 percent in Britain, according to a recent McKinsey & Company study.